qriously/location-exercise/README.md

     ```

 1. Implement your solution.
-    - You solution should extend the the `CountyResolver` class.
+    - You solution should implement the `CountyResolver` interface.
-    - Include a new test within the `ResolverTests` class to demonstrate the performance of your solution.
+    - Include a new test within the `ResolverTest` class to demonstrate the performance of your solution.

 1. Include any instructions (or other useful comments) in a clearly marked text file.